Ask a Biologist: History

 Ask A Biologist was launched late in 1997 by Charles Kazilek in the School of Life Sciences, with an early version viewable on the Internet Archive a.k.a.
 The WayBackMachine.
 Initially, the site consisted solely of a question submission form, a feature that remains one of its core activities.

 By 2001, the site had grown to over 1,000 pages of content, including articles about current research, profiles of scientists, an image gallery, mystery images, puzzles, coloring pages, quizzes, and science activities.

 In 2003, the website released the Virtual Pocket Seed Experiment, the first of several data sets that could be used in and outside of the classroom.
 The experiment was based on the classic seed germination experiment, but included the feature of time-lapse animation of various seed experiments.

 In 2004, a second data set was released, in cooperation with Audubon Arizona.
 The Virtual Bird Aviary, included the majority of bird species found in the Southwest United States including more than 400 vocal recordings and companion sonograms, bird images, text descriptions, and range maps.

-In 2005, the website was peer reviewed by the Multimedia Educational Resource for Learning and Online Teaching (MERLOT), earning a "five out of five star" rating.
+In 2005, the website was peer-reviewed by the Multimedia Educational Resource for Learning and Online Teaching (MERLOT), earning a "five out of five stars" rating.

 In 2006, the website introduced the Mysterious World of Dr. Biology a comic book adventure.
 The activity encouraged students to piece together a mystery.
 Students reconstructed a chain of events in the Dr. Biology laboratory and field site, writing their own narrative for the story.